manasidek/stock_analysis/README.md

 ### VBA Code and Workbook

-- The VBA Code to analyze stock performance and runtime for the year entered by the user can be found in the link below
+- The VBA Code to analyze stock performance and runtime for the year entered by the user can be found in the link [VBA_challenge.vbs]()

-- The workbook containing the above VBA code and showing the stock performance for the selected year is in the .xlsm file below
+- The workbook containing the above VBA code and showing the stock performance for the selected year is in the .xlsm file [VBA_challenge.xlsm]()

 ### Stock performance and execution time for 2017